CU-BioKEM/user-guide/docs/source/devops.rst

 ======

 This is the place for in depth documentation meant for the BioKEM IT person or facility manager.
 All scripts are stored in repos in CU-BioKEM's github.

-The two main responsibilities for the manager are to manage
+The two main responsibilities for the manager are:

    - Storage server